 One of my favorite cities that we visited during our time in South America was Quito.

 In Quito, tourists can roam around narrow cobblestone streets in Old Town, admire the colonial-style architecture and visit a ton of good restaurants and bars.

 But the highlight of Quito is the thrilling TeleferiQo cable car that takes visitors up to the top of a mountain overlooking Quito city offering some jaw-dropping views along the way.
 Quito is one of the highest cities in the world and from the viewpoints at the top visitors can see a few different volcanoes in the distance.

-From here you can also head on some day hikes into the mountains or hop on the Columpio Del Teleferico that is a giant swing overlooking Quito city below.
+From here you can also head on some day hikes into the mountains or hop on the Columpio Del Teleferico swing overlooking Quito city below.

 If you’re planning a trip to South America, Quilotoa Lake should be near the top of your bucket list.
 Although Quilotoa Lake is quite far from major cities, most people traveling to Ecuador make a special trip to visit this magnificent lake.

-Shaped like a round crater, Quilotoa Lake is famous for its turquoise blue color and breathtaking mountain scenery that surrounds it.
+Shaped like a round crater, Quilotoa Lake is famous for its turquoise-blue color and the breathtaking mountain scenery that surrounds it.

 Most people that visit Quilotoa Lake end up spending one or two days in this region.
 There is a wonderful hike that loops around the lake but depending on the weather conditions it can be quite difficult to complete.
 We started this hike in the afternoon and an hour in it was so windy and rainy that we had to turn around and head back.

 There is also a trail that leads down to the waterfront but coming back up can be a challenge, especially for those that are not used to the altitude.